valentin-biig/fixtures/README.md

   * Swiftmailer;

-  * Annotations enabled for everything.
+  * Annotations enabled for everything yolo.

 It comes pre-configured with the following bundles: